s-saba/htmlpage/README.md

-# htmlpage
+# HTML Page
-A sample HTML page
+A sample HTML page with standard elements.